Dating App for Athletes: The Sport Dating App for Sporty Singles

 Your dating challenge: massive time commitments for training, especially during peak season.
 Long runs on Saturday morning, century rides on Sunday.
 Your ideal partner either participates in the same sports or deeply respects the time commitment.

 Best app: DateFit, where you can find other endurance athletes or at minimum, people who understand serious training blocks.
+If running is your sport, our guide to the best dating apps for runners goes deeper.

 Team Sport Athletes